 Farm to School BC works with many partners across the province in the funding and development of Farm to School programs.
 All programs are unique and are developed based on the needs, resources and dreams of schools and their communities.
 Building a Farm to School program is a large undertaking and requires the pulling together of a team dedicated to transforming their school food environment and taking a whole school approach to food.

 For a step by step guide to starting a Farm to School program at your school, please refer to the BC Farm to School Guide: A Fresh Crunch in School Lunch.

-As a general over-view, here’s what’s you’ll need to do:
+As a general over-view, here is what you will need to do:

 - Find a champion: This is the person, usually a principal, teacher, or parent who is passionate about transforming their school food environment.
 This is the person who typically brings together the key people who will form your team.

 - Form your Farm to School Team: Use the Farm to School guide to get a sense of all of the important stakeholders you will want to make sure join your Farm to School team – these will include school administrators, teachers, staff, parents, students, farmers, local community organizations with capacity to support your program, Public Health staff like Dietitians, Nurses and Environmental Health Officers, local Elders, funders and community volunteers.
 Refer to the Regional Non-Profits page to find potential community partners in your region.

 - Identify Assets & Needs: This is the opportunity for your team to assess your existing school food environment, infrastructure and resources available as you embark on the journey to building a Farm to School program.
 You might be surprised at what you find!
 You can check out the Tools from the Shed page for resources, or the Program Models pdf on the Home page.